-We SEO-Analyzed 8 Hair Transplant Clinics: Average Score 53/100
+We Analyzed 8 Hair Transplant Clinics for SEO: Average Score 53/100

 Turkey single-handedly accounts for 60% of global hair transplant tourism.
 Over 500,000 procedures are performed annually.
 A $2.5 billion market.
 But having great surgeons isn't enough to claim your share of this massive pie — you need to be visible on Google.
 We subjected 8 hair transplant clinics in Antalya to a professional SEO audit with 36 criteria.
 Even the best clinic could only score 62/100.
 The average?
 53/100.
 The industry is collapsing digitally and most clinics don't even know it.